Pesky01/ElevenLabs-ScriptReader/README.md

 # ScriptReader

-A quick & dirty tool to convert an annotated dialogue text file into an MP3 using the ElevenLabs API.
+A small program to convert an annotated script text file into an MP3 using the ElevenLabs API.

 ## Requirements